Sting

 Sting in his youth

-In the future, the musician lost count of his sexual partners, but according to Sting, there were three women who had a powerful influence on his life.
+Later on, the musician lost count of his sexual partners, but according to Sting, three women had a powerful influence on his life.

-The first, Deborah Anderson, was a very beautiful and tall girl whom Gordon Sumner met through mutual friends.
+The first, Deborah Anderson, was a stunning, tall girl Gordon Sumner met through mutual friends.
 They were both twenty years old, and Deborah was considered his friend John's girlfriend.
-But their mutual attraction was so strong that Sting took the girl away from the party, and then from his friend.
-It was his first romantic relationship, his first childhood embarrassment, and mutual desire to discover all of each other's secrets.
+But their chemistry was so intense that Sting swept her away from the party—and from his friend.
+It was his first real romance, his first taste of betrayal, and an all-consuming desire to discover each other completely.

-In a 2003 interview, the musician will call Deborah 'his first real girlfriend', she is the subject of the song 'Walking on the Moon', one of the most popular in The Police’s repertoire.
-When Sting left her house, he felt as if he was floating in weightlessness.
+In a 2003 interview, the musician would call Deborah 'his first real girlfriend'—she inspired 'Walking on the Moon,' one of The Police's biggest hits.
+When Sting left her house, he felt like he was floating in zero gravity.

 The girl believed that their idyll would end in marriage, but Gordon knew this wouldn't happen.
-He was already playing in a jazz band, dreamed of fame, and desperately wanted to get out of the dull town into the big world.
-Despite his tender love and his mother's blatant hints that he wouldn't find a better wife, Sting broke up with Deborah.
+He was already playing in a jazz band, dreaming of stardom, and desperate to escape their sleepy town for the wider world.
+Despite his deep feelings and his mother's not-so-subtle hints that he'd never find anyone better, Sting ended things with Deborah.

 Sting's first wife, Frances Tomelty